-By 1912, Picasso and Braque had begun to incorporate words in the paintings, which evolved into the collage elements that dominate the second era of Cubism, known as Synthetic Cubism.
-This phase was also marked by the flattening of the subjects and brightening of colors.
+By 1912, Picasso and Braque had begun to incorporate words in their paintings, which evolved into the collage elements that dominate the second era of Cubism, known as Synthetic Cubism.
+This phase was also marked by the flattening of the subjects and the brightening of colors.

 Braque further experimented with collage, leading to his creation of the papier collé technique, seen in 1912’s Fruit Dish and Glass, a concoction of wallpaper placed within the gouache.
 The introduction of collage broadened the form’s color palette further.

 Sculptors also explored Cubist forms.
 Russian artist Alexander Archipenko first publicly showed in 1910 alongside other Cubists, while Lithuanian refugee Jacques Lipchitz entered the scene in 1914.